| by Stephanie Argy for The

 technological knowledge spans a wide spectrum of different

+areas in post.
 Andersen: I read everything available on

 24P, including the articles in the Guild Magazine.
 I also